jdevfullstack/programming-core-concepts/README.md

 is the way you tell the computer how that data will be interpreted.
-Should the computer interpret that as letters? or numbers? or words? or simply a raw binary data?
+Should the computer interpret that as letters? or numbers? or words? or simply raw binary data?
 The computer does not know that, you must tell it exactly.

 In computer programming, both these things